Medea Benjamin: Organizations

+She is a member of the Board of Directors of Liberty Tree.

 Politics

-In 2000, Benjamin ran for the United States Senate on the Green Party ticket.
+In 2000, Benjamin ran as a Green Party candidate challenging incumbent US Senator from California, Dianne Feinstein.
 She advocated a living wage, universal healthcare and delaying genetically engineered foods.
-Democratic incumbent Dianne Feinstein, Benjamin and her Republican rival Tom Campbell chose to participate in joint events, including a press conference, during the campaign.
-Benjamin garnered 99,716 votes, 74%, in the primary, and 326,828 votes, 3.08% of the general election total ballots.
+During the campaign, Benjamin and her Republican rival Tom Campbell participated in joint events, including a joint press conference, touting their opposition to Feinstein (but also disagreeing with each other on many issues).
+Benjamin garnered 99,716 votes, 74%, in the Green Party primary, and 326,828 votes, 3.08% of the general election total ballots.
 Since then she has remained active in the Green Party and has also supported efforts by the Progressive Democrats of America.
-She is a member of the Liberty Tree Board of Directors.

-As of April 2015, she serves on the Green Shadow Cabinet of the United States as "Secretary of State".
+In 2015, the Green Party created a shadow cabinet, naming Benjamin as the shadow Secretary of State.

 Protest actions

 From 2002 to 2009, Benjamin engaged in numerous protests involving members of the Bush administration (Secretary of Defense Donald Rumsfeld; President George W. Bush; Secretary of State Condoleezza Rice); Iraqi Prime Minister Nouri al-Maliki, and others.
 Benjamin engaged in protest actions at the 2004 Democratic National Convention and the 2004 Republican National Convention.
 On December 4, 2007, she was arrested by plainclothes police in Lahore, Pakistan, detained by the ISI for eight hours, and deported after protesting the house arrest of lawyers (including Aitzaz Ahsan).
 In 2009, Benjamin joined the steering committee for the Gaza Freedom March.
 In February 2012, Benjamin was arrested and deported for illegal entry to Bahrain and her participation in an illegal protest.

 During 2005–2010, she worked to oppose United States threats of a possible impending war with Iran, including lobbying Congress, taking peace delegations to Iran, and bringing Iranian youth to Congress.